 I say "ridiculously gigantic" because the dress also is a bit ridiculous (which is also valid for all her designs).
 This is because her character certainly is.
 The design incorporates the notion that she is trying way too hard to be the "fairest of them all" and therefore she looks more ridiculous that actually gorgeous.

-As for influences, most of her designs are clearly inspired by the 18th century extravaganza: look closely at the hair.
+As for influences, most of her designs are clearly inspired by the 18th-century extravaganza: look closely at the hair.
 This specific case mixes the crinoline shape with the gigantic dresses of the mid-18th century Versailles and some high couture elements (like the shoulders).
-The basics is that she takes the most extravagant elements of each period and mixes them to create the epitome of extravagance.
+The basics are that she takes the most extravagant elements of each period and mixes them to create the epitome of extravagance.

-This poses a great contrast with Snow White, whom next to the Queen looks simple and elegant.
+This poses a great contrast with Snow White, who next to the Queen looks simple and elegant.